 I’m not going to say I never waste food anymore — of course I do!
 But I certainly waste a lot less than I used to, and I want to share the tips that have helped me the most when it comes to wasting food.

 8 ways to stop wasting food:

-1. Put a mental price tag on the food you throw away.
+1. Calculate the cost of the food you throw away.

 When I get rid of a piece of clothing, a piece of furniture, or any other material good, I'm always cognizant of how much it cost and whether it was worth the investment.
 But I never used to think the same way about food.